CrayLabs/SmartSim-Scaling/README.md

 ```

-Each of the command provides their own help menu that show the
+Each of the command provides their own help menu that shows the
 arguments possible for each.

 ## Results